About Forest of Craft

 Our base encompasses the area stretching from the urban heart of Kyoto to the mountainous region of Keihoku, located an hour by car northwest of the city.
 While the “Forest of Craft” is a symbol for our work that is not limited to any particular region, our efforts in Kyoto-Keihoku can serve as a model for others to follow.
 In Keihoku we are focusing on two initiatives.
 These initiatives have the purpose of connecting the forest, which is the fountainhead of all craftsmanship, and crafts, which are a manifestation of people’s enduring connection with nature.

-The Cycle of Craftsmanship
+The Cycle of Making

 Our work